 Go forth and test

-We hope that the new tests dashboard in Gradle Enterprise 2019.4 makes test analysis, investigation, and fix prioritization easier for your Gradle and Maven builds.
+We hope that the new tests dashboard in Develocity 2019.4 makes test analysis, investigation, and fix prioritization easier for your Gradle and Maven builds.

-If you’re interested but not already using Gradle Enterprise, you can try it for free by requesting a trial.
+If you’re interested but not already using Develocity, you can try it for free by requesting a trial.

-Stay tuned for more blog posts about new analytics features coming in each Gradle Enterprise release.
+Stay tuned for more blog posts about new analytics features coming in each Develocity release.